FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 A term that describes a service that is available and provided immediately or as needed, without requiring a pre-scheduled appointment or prior arrangement.
 In cloud computing, virtual machines can be created and terminated as needed, i.e. on demand.

+<a name="glossary:negotiated-discount"><b>Negotiated Discount</b></a>

+A contractual agreement where a customer commits to specific spend or usage goals over a [*term*](#glossary:term) in exchange for discounted rates across varying SKUs.
+Unlike [*commitment-based discounts*](#glossary:commitment-based-discount), negotiated discounts are typically more customized to customer's accounts, can be burned down at varying frequencies, and may be overlap with *commitment-based discounts*.

 <a name="glossary:practitioner"><b>Practitioner</b></a>

 An individual who performs FinOps within an organization to maximize the business value of using cloud and cloud-like services.